ergonlogic/ansible-role-cloud/README.md

 Role Variables
 --------------

-You'll need to provide a list of virtual machines under the variable `cloud`.
-Since Ansible cloud modules run on localhost, you might want to keep this variable in `host_vars/localhost.yml` or `hosts/localhost.yml`.

     cloud:
       linode:
         test1:
-          #plan: 1024    # Linode 1024        # Optional, defaults to '1024'.
           plan: 1        # Linode 1024       # Optional, defaults to '1'.
-          #datacenter: dallas  # Dallas, TX   # Optional, defaults to 'dallas'.
           datacenter: 2  # Dallas, TX        # Optional, defaults to '2'.
-          #distro: ubuntu/trusty              # Optional, defaults to 'ubuntu/trusty'.
           distro: 124    # ubuntu/trusty     # Optional, defaults to '124'.
           state: "running"                   # Optional, defaults to 'present'.
         test2: {}                            # Only a name is required.

+A list of virtual machines and their attributes.
+Since Ansible cloud modules run on localhost, you might want to keep this variable in `host_vars/localhost.yml` or `hosts/localhost.yml`.

+    linode_set_hostnames: True

+Sets whether to set hostnames and build /etc/hosts on Linode VMs.

+    linode_manage_hostname_dns_records: True

+Sets whether to create and manage default DNS records for hostnames of Linode VMs.

+    linode_state: 'present'

+The default state to set for Linode VMs.

+    op: 'linode'

+The type of operation to perform.

 Dependencies
 ------------